Long- and Short-Term Side Effects From Using Opioids

 Opioid addiction treatment can take many forms but often begins with some form of detox.18 Because withdrawal from opioids can intensely unpleasant, many people detox from opioids with medical support in a professional treatment program.19

 If you are struggling with an addiction to opioids, reach out to AdCare right now to be connected with one of our rehab admissions navigators.
-They can help answer any and all questions regarding insurance options and how to pay for rehab, as well as any other questions you may have.
+They can help answer any and all questions regarding using insurance coverage for addiction treatment and how to pay for rehab, as well as any other questions you may have.

 Don’t put off your health, happiness, and wellness any longer—get started on the road to recovery today and verify your insurance by filling out our right now.